Night of the Comet: Critical response

 On Metacritic, it has a score of 59 out of 100 based on 10 critic reviews, which indicates "mixed or average" reviews.

 Variety wrote that Eberhardt "creates a visually arresting B-picture in the neon-primary colors of the cult hit Liquid Sky", as well as pointing out similarities with Five, The Day of the Triffids, The Omega Man, Dawn of the Dead and Last Woman on Earth.
 They described the film as "a successful pastiche of numerous science fiction films, executed with an entertaining, tongue-in-cheek flair that compensates for its absence in originality."
 Vincent Canby of The New York Times called it "a good-natured, end-of-the-world B-movie" whose "humor augments rather than upstages the mechanics of the melodrama".
 Neil Gaiman reviewed Night of the Comet for Imagine magazine, and stated that "one of the most amusing, witty, imaginative, and thought-provoking films I've seen that was made with no budget and is also cheap exploitation".

 Home media

-Night of the Comet was released on VHS and Betamax videocassettes and CED Videodisc on August 30, 1985, and distributed by CBS/FOX Video.
+Night of the Comet was released on VHS, Betamax videocassettes and CED Videodisc on August 30, 1985, and distributed by CBS/FOX Video.
 A second US VHS printing, distributed by Goodtimes Video, was released on August 30, 1990.
 MGM released the film on DVD in the US on March 6, 2007.
 The film was released in a Collector's Edition on Blu-ray by Shout!
 Factory on November 19, 2013.
 Sherilyn Connelly of The Village Voice criticized the synopsis on the back of the disc packaging, saying that it dumbed down the film and portrayed the independent women as helpless stereotypes.
 The film was released on Ultra HD Blu-ray in September 2023.